predmaxim/macbuildserver/README.md

 1. Open terminal in project directory
 2. Rename .env-example to .env and populate it some values ('for example' - values by default for dev)
-3. Run services: `docker compose --env-file .env.dev up -d`
+3. Run services: `docker compose --env-file .env up -d`
 4. Open App in your browser on url: `http://localhost:3000`

 ## Contacts